evronylab/NanoSeqTools/README.md

 * excluded_samples: Names of samples excluded from the results because they do not have NanoSeq read coverage in any regions

+* indel_counts.sigfit: List with one object per region set, each comprised of a data frame in sigfit format of unique observed indel counts (created with indelwald indel.spectrum function), with one row per sample and one column per indel context.
+Indel counts do not take into account strand information regardless of region strand and the ignore.strand setting.

 * trinuc_bg_counts_ratio: Data frame of the sample trinucleotide background counts (i.e. number of interrogated bases for each trinucleotide context), the genome trinucleotide background counts (i.e. number of each trinucleotide context), and the normalized ratio of these for each sample/region combination.
 Columns: sample, region, tri (trinucleotide context), sample_tri_bg, genome_tri_bg, ratio2genome.

 * trinuc_bg_counts.sigfit: List with one object per region set, each comprised of a data frame in sigfit format of the sample trinucleotide background counts, with one row per sample and one column per trinucleotide context.